-Our research vision in the PK-group is “the right drug at the right dose to each patient”.
-We perform both basal as well as clinical research.
+The research vision in the pharmacokinetics (PK)-group is “the right drug at the right dose to each patient”.
+We perform both basal and clinical research.

 About the group

-For many years have the PK-group had a tight and productive collaboration with several clinical research groups and have hence good availability of clinical materials to test our hypothesis on.
-Our strength is the unique opportunity to study the relevance of our molecular findings in a clinical situation.
+Over many years, we have had close collaboration with several clinical research groups, and therefore access to patient material to test our hypotheses.
+Thus, we have unique opportunities to study the relevance of our molecular research findings in a clinical context.

-The PK-group has a tight collaboration with several clinical research groups and performs several clinical trials on different patient populations.
-We have for instance studied immunosuppressive drugs in solid organ transplant recipients, to investigate what other drugs that may affect the pharmacokinetics to immunosuppressives.
-In addition we have performed large studies in morbidly obese patients to investigate the mechanism responsible for drug bioavailability.
+The PK-group has a close collaboration with several clinical research groups and performs many clinical studies in different patient populations.
+We have for instance performed several studies on immunosuppressive drugs in solid organ transplant recipients and pharmacokinetic studies in patient with severe obesity and in children.